sdrap/sdrap.github.io/workshop/conference-2019-09.md

 ### Contact us:

-For any additional information, do not hesitate to contact [Hu Jie](mailto:hujie150@sjtu.edu.cn).
+For any additional information or registration, do not hesitate to contact [Hu Jie](mailto:hujie150@sjtu.edu.cn).